eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

     * Major changes to the Accord must include a 60-day public comment period, community-led feedback rituals (e.g., storytelling campaigns, community theatre, art-based consultations), and availability in at least 10 languages, including key Indigenous languages and accessible formats for neurodivergent individuals.
     * **Grassroots Accessibility Clause:** Engagement must include low-tech methods (e.g., radio broadcasts, oral storytelling, mobile outreach units) to reach rural, remote, or low-literacy communities, and disability-inclusive formats (e.g., sign language, accessible digital platforms) certified by the **Foundation Protocol**.
     * **Intergenerational Engagement:** The 7-year review cycle will include formal consultation sessions with leadership caucuses of the **Youth Engagement Framework (`framework_youth`)** and **Elders Wisdom Framework (`framework_elder`)**.
     * **Visual & Narrative Library:** The Accord will develop infographics illustrating the governance structure and Four Pillars, alongside a collection of illustrative stories and endorsements from Indigenous elders, non-Indigenous sacred tradition holders, and neurodivergent advocates.
-A flowchart will be included to show decision pathways (e.g., how a research proposal moves from **Earth Council** to **Neuro-Ethics Review Board** to **BAZ-level Sanctuary Council**).
+A flowchart will be included to show decision pathways (e.g., how a research proposal moves from **Earth Council** to **Neuro-Ethics Review Board** to **BAZ-level Cognitive Sovereignty Council**).

 ## 4. Implementation Pathways & Legal Interface

 *Focus: Bridging the Accord's vision with the complex realities of existing national and sub-national legal systems.*

 * **GGF Regulatory Sandboxes:** The Accord will promote the creation of legal "sandboxes," similar to existing state-level pilot programs.
-Within these GGF-sanctioned zones, **BAZ-level Sanctuary Councils** can operate with legal clarity, providing a model for broader regulatory reform.
+Within these GGF-sanctioned zones, **BAZ-level Cognitive Sovereignty Councils** can operate with legal clarity, providing a model for broader regulatory reform.
 * **Harm Reduction Integration:** For jurisdictions where prohibition remains, the Accord will provide harm reduction guidelines, including best practices for safe use, community-based peer support models, and frameworks for non-criminal, public health-based responses to substance use.
 * **Interface with Existing Law:** The **Global Technology Council**, **Earth Council**, and **Cultural & Ancestral Wisdom Council** will jointly establish a legal working group to create "interface protocols" that map the Accord's principles onto existing state and national legalization efforts, ensuring a pathway for alignment and preventing conflicting regulatory regimes.
 * **Global Scope Considerations:** The Accord will engage with international Indigenous communities, non-Indigenous sacred traditions, and legal frameworks through the **Earth Council** and **Cultural & Ancestral Wisdom Council** to ensure culturally appropriate adaptations of its principles, recognizing the diversity of global regulatory and cultural contexts.